 Although its been a while since I have visited Lowestoft, you will find lots of beach huts there too, and a wonderful sandy beach that stretches for miles.
 It’s on my list to visit very soon with my camera as soon as we are out of lockdown.

 I hope you have enjoyed this tour around Suffolk and it has inspired you to visit the coast to discover more of these great huts for yourselves.
-It is such a difficult time for travel at the moment, but the seaside is a great place to visit with plenty of space to be socially distanced.
-Please keep up to date with travel restrictions.

 For more informatiom about beach huts that you can rent or buy across the UK including Suffolk click here